-If this is the first post you’ve read about my health journey, then you may want to start here:What I Didn’t Know
+If this is the first post you’ve read about my health journey with high blood calcium, then you may want to start here:What I Didn’t Know

 It had been 6 months since my last check in with the Dr., and I knew I was getting close to my one year mark since starting the boron.
 Which had been our casual agreement…we’d both be comfortable trying the boron therapy for a year.